jomapps/broadstreet-campaigns/docs/entity-reference/placement.md

 - `isLoadingPlacements` - Loading state for placement data fetching operations
 - `placementError` - Error state for placement-related operations
 - `selectedPlacements` - Array of selected placement IDs for bulk operations

+## Business Logic Confirmation
+Placements are created from the sidebar > Utilities > Creaete Placements. the filter has to have network, advertiser, and campaign.
+Futher there has to be atleast 1 zone and 1 advertisement selected.
+Multiple zones and advertisements can be selected.
+All combinations of the selected zones and advertisements are created.

+When the create placemetns button is clicked, modal shows the info of what is going to happen.

+### **NEW FEATURE**
+**TWO MODES** there will be to choice of two modes.
+The sidebar > Utilties section will get a toggle button. it will toggle between safe mode and advanced mode.
+Advanced mode denoted by a red background and safe mode by a green background.
+Ensure font is bold and black.

+we know the all all zones and advertisements have a SQ, LS or PT as standalone words IN CAPITAL SQ - stands for square (ad sizes 350x200)
+LS - stands for leaderboard (ad sizes 728x90)
+PT - stands for portrait (ad sizes 300x600)

+when the create placement button is pressed and the modal opens, following will happen: the modal opens.
+The modal will be depending on the mode selected.

+#### Safe Mode - Mode 1 - the default mode
+Safe mode will do this - it will only allow combos of advertisements and zones that have the same size type.
+Everything else will be ignore.

+#### Advanced Mode - Mode 2 - the second mode
+Advanced mode will do this - it will allow all combinations of advertisements and zones, which is the current default.